Curlew Lake State Park

 Curlew Lake State Park is a public recreation area located on the eastern shore of Curlew Lake 5 mi northeast of Republic in Ferry County, Washington.
 The state park's 87 acre include facilities for picnicking, camping, hiking, biking, boating, fishing, and swimming.

+History

+The Washington Department of Game first developed the site for public fishing in 1948.
+In 1958, the Washington State Parks and Recreation Commission agreed to use the land for “state park and recreational area development.”
+The Washington legislature appropriated $25,000 for development of the park in 1959.